Clicky

 • Washington - Washington state also produces sizable cranberry crops, benefiting from its moist climate.

-• Quebec - In Canada, Quebec is by far the largest producer with massive cranberry bogs.
+• Quebec - Quebec, Canada, is by far the largest producer with massive cranberry bogs.

-• Chile - For the production of cranberries in the Southern Hemisphere, Chile has developed into a major growing region.
+• Chile - Cranberries in the Southern Hemisphere: Chile is a major growing region.

 Other significant cranberry farming areas include British Columbia in Canada, northeastern U.S. states like New York and Maine, and some European countries like Germany.